scifir/scifir-units/README.md

 ### Dimensions

 Inside scifir-units a **base dimension** is a dimension considered base under the SI system of units.
 Different to that, a **simple dimension** is a dimension without any simple dimension more derived from it.
-That's, a simple dimension is a dimension that's not an abbreviation of two or more other dimensions.
+That's, a simple dimension is a dimension that's not an special name of two or more other dimensions.

 A **derived dimension** is a dimension that's not a base dimension under the SI system of units.
 A **composite dimension** is a dimension that's not a simple dimension.